10 – Three Nights And A Morning / Harlem

 Our Top 10 Bill Withers Songs takes a look at the songs of one of the most cherished and soulful singer-songwriters of all time.
-Everyone loved Bill Withers because he sang with passion, spirit, and a sense of hope through a voice that was simply pitch-perfect.
+Everyone loved Bill Withers because he sang with passion, spirit, and a sense of hope; his voice was simply pitch-perfect.
 His songs crossed musical genres because they were simply too good to be strangled by categorization.
-While the majority of Bill Withers’ recorded output was released in the 1970s, his songs such as “Lean On Me,” and “Ain’t No Sunshine,” have become timeless.
+While most of Bill Withers’ recorded output was released in the 1970s, songs such as “Lean On Me” and “Ain’t No Sunshine” have become timeless.
 At a time when songwriters such as Jim Croce, Harry Chapin, James Taylor etc… were all succeeding in the singer-songwriter movement of the early 1970s, Bill Withers took it one step further by adding R&B to the lone singer-songwriter genre of pop-folk music.
 There was an originality to the Bill Withers sound that captivated audiences across the board.

 Bill Withers released seven studio albums in the 1970s and a final studio album in 1985.
 Bill Withers would also celebrate multiple collaborations with other musical artists.
 One of Bill Withers’ biggest hits occurred when he teamed up with saxophonist Grover Washington Jr. on the Bill Withers penned song “Just The Two Of Us”.
 The song won a Grammy Award in 1981.